Kalij pheasant: Description

 Females are brownish.
 In some subspecies, the underparts are distinctly marked in whitish and black, while in others, most feathers are pale-edged, resulting in a scaly appearance.

 UT Bird of Jammu and Kashmir

-On 21 October 2021, the Government of Jammu and Kashmir declared Kalij Pheasant as bird of the Union Territory of Jammu and Kashmir.
+On 21 October 2021, the Government of Jammu and Kashmir declared Kalij Pheasant as a bird of the Union Territory of Jammu and Kashmir.

 Kalij Pheasant is known as Wan Kokur, Wan Kokud or Ban Kokur in the Kashmiri language, which can be translated as wild cock.